Camberwell Arts is a registered charity that aims to represent and promote the diverse cultural geographies of Camberwell.

 In this way the organisation aims to encourage local residents to engage with their local environment, using contemporary art practice as a means to promote and improve social, community and cultural resources: drawing from performance, cinema, music spoken word and literature to compliment the central focus on the visual arts.

 Registered Charity Number: 1138225 | Company Registration No: 0414 8321

-The board has grown in the last year, with a fantastic group of individuals who all bring their expertise, experience and passion to Camberwell Arts.
+The board has grown this year, with a fantastic group of individuals who all bring their expertise, experience and passion to Camberwell Arts.

 Tracy Allen is an Artist working across many mediums including textiles, print, book making and performance art.
 TheBigStitchUp

-Gita Joshi is Gallery Director of Orso Major Gallery in Waterloo. www.orsomajor.com
+Gita Joshi is Gallery Director of Orso Major Gallery. www.orsomajor.com

 Kelly Blaney (Treasurer) is a free lance communications and PR professional Linkedin